frankstepanski/node-express-course/week3/readme.md

 **EADDRINUSE error:** :scream:

-If at the first time you run your server you get an error like this:
+If you get an error like this:

 ![node instances error](images/node-instances-error.png)

-You already have an application already running on port 8000.
-If so you can either change the port number in your server.js file.
+Either of two things may be happening:

-If you get this error while you have been running your server for awhile then at some point along the way, mulitple instances of your server may have been started.
+  - You already have an application already running on port 8000.
+The quickest solution is to just change the port number in your server.js file.

-It happens sometimes when you are testing your code. :man_shrugging:
+  - You have been running and re-starting your server to test new changes and at some point, mulitple instances of your server may have been started.

-You can use this command to find which process is using the port: :eyes:
+For the second option, you can use this command to find which process is using the port: :eyes:

 ```
 lsof -i tcp:8000